stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 Let's go ahead and implement `foldr1` (this is not your `foldr1` from `Predule`, the numeric suffix just shows which example it belongs to).
-To implement `foldr1` we need something to consume, because we want to get one single value in the end, real value, not something “delayed”.
+To implement `foldr1` we need something to consume, because we want to get one single value in the end — a real value, not something “delayed”.

 We could pass source of values directly to `foldr1`, but it's not nice for two reasons:

-1. We want signature of `foldr1` stay as close to familiar signature of `foldr` as possible.
+1. We want the signature of `foldr1` to stay as close to the familiar signature of `foldr` as possible.

-2. `foldr` is just one primitive that “forces” delayed list, what about other ones?
+2. `foldr` is just one primitive that “forces” a delayed list, what about other ones?
 Should we add an extra argument to all of them?
 This is not elegant.